infernojs/inferno/README.md

 ## Overview

 Let's start with some code.
-As you can see, Inferno intentionally keeps the same good (in our opinion) design ideas regarding components, one-way data passing and separation of concerns.
+As you can see, Inferno intentionally keeps the same good design ideas as React regarding components, one-way data passing and separation of concerns.
-In these examples, JSX is used via the [Inferno JSX Babel Plugin](https://github.com/trueadm/babel-plugin-inferno) to provide a very easy way to express Inferno virtual DOM.
+In these examples, JSX is used via the [Inferno JSX Babel Plugin](https://github.com/trueadm/babel-plugin-inferno) to provide a simple way to express Inferno virtual DOM.

 ```jsx
 import Inferno from 'inferno';